Kemar101/HT16K33/index.md

 # November 6th, 2018 (Week 10)
-Today is the PCB soldered milestone
+Today is the PCB soldered milestone allot have changed.
+I was planning to use and [16x8 HT16K33](https://www.adafruit.com/product/1427)

 # Oct 23, 2018